aoliverio/content/docs/installation.md

 http://your-app-baseurl/content
 ```

-At this point you can proceed with the plugin configuration.
+If you want to customize the behavior of the plugin, you can read up in the Configuration section.